 The MBA distributes an Events Calendar that outlines when the Metropolitan Lawn Bowls Pennant Season commences and concludes.
 The calendar, which applies to the Para Hills Bowling Club, is the Metropolitan Bowls Events Calendar.
 You can find a copy of the Metropolitan Bowls Events Calendar for the 2019-2020 bowls season here.

-In regard to the conditions of play in Metropolitan Bowls, Bowls SA has promulgated the State Events Rules And Conditions of Play 2018 – 19, a copy of which can be found here.
+In regard to the conditions of play in the metropolitan area the MBA has promulgated the Rules And Conditions of Play for the 2019 – 2020 pennant season, a copy of which can be found here.
 It is essential that bowlers representing the Para Hills Bowling Club become conversant with this publication.

 The reason for this is because it is imperative members and our Club, comply with it’s administrative conditions.
 A failure to comply with these conditions may result in a fine being imposed upon our Club or a Club Member.
 Bowls SA has published a Fines, Penalties and Lodgement Fees Schedule, the objective of which is to serve as an incentive for Member Clubs and Members to comply with the administrative requirements of Bowls SA, Bowls Australia and government legislation.
 To help ensure compliance and avoid incurring a fine, it is recommended you view the Fines, Penalties and Lodgement Fees Schedule.